 Reimagined to engage and delight despite uncertain times, Culture Days 2020 was a year unlike any other.
-Extending beyond the traditional 3-day celebratory weekend, the festival morphed into an interactive and accessible 4-week run taking place indoors, outdoors, and online across Canada.
+Extending beyond the traditional 3-day celebratory weekend, the events morphed into an interactive and accessible 4-week run taking place indoors, outdoors, and online across Canada.
 While being safe and respecting regional regulations on social distancing, communities came together to celebrate arts and culture through a variety of virtual concerts, live shows, self-guided exhibitions, digital demonstrations, hands-on workshops and more.
-This page is a round-up of Culture Days 2020 highlights, including exemplary initiatives and can’t-miss programming, as well as shout-outs to communities that topped the charts with impressive rosters of events and activities.

 2020 Theme: Unexpected Intersections